Is Bitskins Legit? [BitSkins Review]

 User Experience (2.5/5)

 We have mixed feelings about Bitskins’ user interface.
 First of all, it's clear that the website design is not the most modern, and it just doesn't look good.
 Well, at least it’s clear and simple to use, but seriously, it doesn't look appealing.
-Another thing we really dislike about Bitskins is that you have to go through a KYC (Know Your Customer) verification process to withdraw your money.
+Another thing we really dislike about Bitskins is that you have to go through a KYC verification (Know Your Customer) process to withdraw money.

 Customer Support (4/5)

-You can expect a response within hours, and the site claims that you can create tickets in any language you want, which adds to the convenience.
+You can expect a response within hours, and the site claims that you can create tickets in any language you want, which adds to the convenience and ease of access.
 They also have a pretty extensive FAQ section (Frequently Asked Questions) which is worth a look before creating a ticket, as it has plenty of answers that can even solve some complex situations.
 Overall a pretty good service, suitable for a good site like Bitskins.